MoonPoet/xaprb-src/content/blog/2015/07/21/surprising-database-bottlenecks.md

 ---
+title: Your Real Database Bottleneck
+date: '2015-07-21T14:46:49-07:00'
 categories:
 - Databases
-date: 2015-07-21T14:46:49-07:00
-title: "Your Real Database Bottleneck"
-description: "Your database bottleneck isn't CPU, I/O, query performance or scalability after all."
+description: Your database bottleneck isn't CPU, I/O, query performance or scalability after all.
-image: /media/2015/07/bottleneck.jpg
+image: "/media/2015/07/bottleneck.jpg"
+author: Baron Schwartz

 ---

-Database performance optimization is usually a topic concerned with indexes, SQL design, lock contention, and the like.
-But the real database bottleneck is the siloed culture that accretes around the database and has secondary and tertiary effects that are far more pernicious than you might think.
-The real opportunity in database optimization is the interplay between the technology and the organization, and its communication structures.
+Database performance optimization is usually concerned with indexes, SQL design, lock contention, and the like.
+But the real database bottleneck is the siloed culture that accretes around the database and has far more pernicious ripple effects than you might think.
+The real opportunity in database optimization is the interplay between the technology and the team, and its communication structures.

 ![Bottleneck](/media/2015/07/bottleneck.jpg)